Camponotus sericeus – Colony with queen and workers

 - Queen size : approximately 11mm

 - Diet: Opportunistic and omnivorous.
-Feed them with nectar, insects, and a variety of proteins as desired.
+Feed them nectar, insects, and a variety of proteins ad libitum.

 - Difficulty level: Intermediate.
 This species requires a stable environment in terms of temperature and humidity.